Trevor Dean

 Trevor Dean is a fictional character from the British ITV soap opera Coronation Street, played by Steve Jackson.
 He first appears during the episode airing on 28 January 2010 as a lodger for Janice Battersby (Vicky Entwistle).

 He lodged with Janice at 14a Victoria Street from February to October 2010.
 He dated Carla Connor (Alison King), who gave him a managerial job at her lingerie factory Underworld but he quit and left the area when the arrangement didn't work out.
-He returned in March 2011, and later left with Janice to go traveling.
+He returned in March 2011, and later left with Janice to go travelling.